 As indicated above, students will double count courses taken in the Bush School as credit towards their MPSA degree and as substitutes for some of the economics major and general electives required for the bachelor’s degree.

-Advising for the 5-year program is a coordinated effort by both the Department of Economics and the Bush School.
-Economics departmental advising will help ensure that interested students have satisfied the prerequisite course requirements for the bachelor’s degree by the start of their senior year.
+Advising for the 3+2 program is coordinated by the Economics Dept. for undergrad and the Bush School for grad courses.
+Departmental advising helps ensure that interested students have satisfied the prerequisite course requirements for the bachelor’s degree and have set aside relevant ECON courses by the start of their senior year.

 You may also contact the Bush School for admissions information and curriculum advising.